polyphene/getting-started/README.md

 #### Assets

-Contains necessary assets to go along the tutorial example:
+Contains necessary assets like data sources that go along the tutorial.
-- `sources` contains data sources tht will be used in the tutorial.

 #### Module